IanLewis42/GravStorm/readme.txt

 Menus on Android are touchy/scrolly as you'd (hopefully) expect.

-o MODE
+o Game Type
-  Use cursor 'up' and 'down' to select game mode.
-    Local Game        - Select this for single player, or for up to 4 players in split-screen mode on the same device.
-    Host Network Game - Select this to allow other players to join 'your' game.
-As the host, you get to select the level.
-    Join Network Game - Select this to join a game hosted by another player.
+  Play a solo mission : These are the 'Thrust'-like levels; fly down the cave system, rescue the miners, get out again.
+  Play against the AI : Free-for-all dogfight where you are pitted against 1-3 AI controlled ships.
+  Play with friends   : As above but with any combination of human and AI ships.
-    Instructions      - Select this to show instructions(!)
+  Instructions        : Select this to show instructions(!)

+o Local / Network
+  If you chose 'Play with Friends' you get a second menu Play on this computer      : This will start a split-screen game on a single computer (Only on Raspberry Pi and Windows) Start a local network game : This will start a network server, and allow you to choose the level used for the game Join a local network game  : This will allow you to join a game started by someone else.

   NOTE: Network support is ONLY for a local network, not over the internet.

   Enter:  Next menu
   Escape: Exit

 o LEVEL
   Use cursor 'up' and 'down' to select level.
   Enter:  Next menu